dropthejase/LLM-usicProducer/README.md

 ## Transformer Setup
 [Back to Contents](https://github.com/dropthejase/LLM-usicProducer#contents)

+I created two models: MusicTransformer3 and MusicTransformerXL.
+Both follow generally the same setup as described below.
+The only differences are that MusicTransformer3 uses standard decoder blocks with absolute positional encodings (Vaswani et al., 2017), whereas MusicTransformerXL uses relative attention with and a max memory length of 512 (Dai et al., 2019).

 I use 12 transformer decoder blocks, each with 8 attention heads.
 Each token family has a separate embedding layer with different embedding dimensions (similar to Hsiao et al., 2021):

 | Token family | Vocab size | Embedding dimension |